Jorja Davis, LMFT

 Lisa Blume has been with Westwind Recovery since the day they opened their doors.
-She earned her Masters degree in Clinical Psychology with a specialization in Spiritual Depth Psychology at Antioch University Los Angeles.
+She earned her Master’s degree in Clinical Psychology with a specialization in Spiritual Depth Psychology at Antioch University Los Angeles.

-Lisa has training as a mindfulness-based psychotherapist from The Center for Mindful living in Brentwood, CA. She finds great satisfaction in bringing a unique approach of Transpersonal/Spiritual Depth and Psychodynamic Therapies to WestWind Recovery.
-Lisa also received professional training at the Institute for Integrative Nutrition accredited by Columbia University Teacher’s College in New York City in 2007.
+Lisa has training as a mindfulness-based psychotherapist from The Center for Mindful Living in Brentwood, CA. She finds great satisfaction in bringing a unique approach of Transpersonal/Spiritual Depth and Psychodynamic Therapies to WestWind Recovery.
+Lisa also received professional training at the Institute for Integrative Nutrition, accredited by Columbia University Teacher’s College in New York City in 2007.

 Sam Silverman, AMFT

 Sam is a trans and non-binary Marriage and Family Therapy Associate Therapist and an LGBTQIA+ workshop facilitator.
 Sam is passionate about helping clients to engage with their barriers to recovery using ACT, IFS, CBT, trauma-informed, and mindfulness-based work.
 Specifically, Sam likes to help clients focus on and process their feelings in the moment.
 They also work well with clients who are on the spectrum as well as queer and trans people.
 Sam also highly values experiential activities as learning experiences.
-Prior to working at Westwind, Sam worked at Breathe Life Healing Center, Paradigm Malibu, Evolve, Mitchell Family Counseling Clinic, and Magnolia Science Academy Schools doing therapy and some case management.
+Before working at Westwind, Sam worked at Breathe Life Healing Center, Paradigm Malibu, Evolve, Mitchell Family Counseling Clinic, and Magnolia Science Academy Schools doing therapy and some case management.
 Sam earned their masters in Marriage and Family Therapy from California State University Northridge (CSUN).
 They have also given workshops about trans advocacy, queer and trans relationships, identity exploration, LGBTQ+ workplace inclusion, communication, healing trauma, and substance abuse recovery.

-Sam is also an animal lover, amateur gardener, cook, gamer, podcast listener and has claims to have a solid game at mini-golf.
+Sam is also an animal lover, amateur gardener, cook, gamer, podcast listener, and has claims to have a solid game at mini-golf.